Rosa Parks African American Theme House

 Rosa Parks African American Theme House at Stevenson College

-Established in 2011, it has grown into a space that nurtures, educates, and supports the students in community.
-Named for NAACP activist Rosa Louise McCauley Parks, R.PAATH was created after students asked for a dedicated space for those committed to the growth and development of ABC peoples.
+Established in 2011, and named for NAACP activist Rosa Louise McCauley Parks, R.PAATH has grown into a space that nurtures, educates, and supports the students in community.
 Now a unique icon across campus, the symbolic red, black, and green coloring was added in 2017 as a result of student voices.

-R.PAATH fosters Cultural Competence, Cultural Intelligence, and Ally Development through organizing, living, studying, and socializing with peers passionate about political, cultural, social, and economic issues of African, Black, and Caribbean People.
+R.PAATH fosters Cultural Competence, Cultural Intelligence, and Ally Development through organizing, living, studying, and socializing with peers passionate about political, cultural, social, and economic issues of all people, including African, Black, and Caribbean peoples.

 • Educational seminars, programs, dialogues, and speaker series are structured to encourage solidarity and unity among students from all cultural backgrounds.